Lemon Pepper Chicken with Orzo

 Instructions

-- Blot the chicken thighs dry with a paper towel, then season both sides liberally with lemon pepper seasoning (about 1 tsp per chicken thigh).
+- Blot the chicken thighs dry with a paper towel, then season both sides liberally with lemon pepper seasoning (about 2 Tbsp lemon pepper total).

-- Add about half of the chopped parsley, one additional teaspoon of lemon pepper seasoning, and the orzo to the skillet.
+- Add the orzo and half of the chopped parsley.
 Stir to combine.
-Return the chicken thighs to the skillet, skin side up.
+Finally, return the chicken to the skillet, skin side up.

-- Cover the skillet and turn the heat up to high.
-Allow the broth to come to a boil, then turn the heat down to low.
-Let the skillet simmer on low for 10-12 minutes, or until the orzo is tender.
-(If the broth stops simmering, increase the heat slightly to keep it simmering.)
+- Place a lid on the skillet, turn the heat up to high, and let the broth come to a full boil.
+Once it reaches a boil, turn the heat down to low.
+Let the skillet simmer on low for about 15 minutes, or until most of the broth has been absorbed.
+Make sure it’s simmering the whole time.
+If it stops simmering, increase the heat slightly until it just starts to simmer again.

 Notes